Here are the biggest events of 2022 so you don't miss a thing, from the Queen Jubilee to Glorious Goodwood

+Biggest events in the Chichester, Bognor Regis Midhurst and Petworth areas planned for 2022.

+A host of fantastic events are being planned in the Chichester, Bognor Regis, Midhurst and Petworth areas for 2022.

-Make sure you don't miss anything this year by taking a look at our list of the biggest events of the year.
+Make sure you don't miss anything this year by taking a look at our list of the biggest events of the year confirmed to be taking place so far.

 February